saracooper18/ros4hri-tutorials/README.md

 **mimic_emotions.py**

 This is a simple script that captures the emotion of the person, and mimics the emotion to TIAGo Pro's eyes, like in the previous example.
+See here an example video of the [emotion mimicking demo](https://youtu.be/_g2ZKre8TmY).

 In order to run this demo, you can use the helper launch file that runs all the ROS4HRI nodes mentioned in  this tutorial, including the emotion recognizer and the expressive eyes of the robot:

 ```
 cd /root/ros4hri_ws/src/ros4hri-tutorials/